 I’ve got a niggling exercise injury, right now.
 Well, at the time of writing this!

-My hip is playing up (an old injury) – not quite sure whether it’s now morphed into a bit of arthritis or bursitis but it’s certainly made me slow down and reassess!
+My hip is playing up (an old injury).
+Self induced.
+I decided a few years ago at 53 it was a good time to master the splits!
+Hmmmm – wrong!
+It wasn’t!
+I’ve been paying the price ever since!
+Not sure whether it’s now morphed into a bit of arthritis or bursitis but it’s certainly made me slow down and reassess!

-A very wise Yoga Teacher once told me that you should treat an injury as a ‘gift’.
+A wise Yoga Teacher told me you should treat an injury as a ‘gift’.
 It teaches you a lot about your body.
 And makes you have a good hard look at how you move and sit each day.
+She was right!

 Exercise Injuries In Your 50’s

-Sometimes it’s how you’re training.
-Perhaps it could be a form or technique issue or even a particular exercise that’s just not suited to your body anymore.
+Sometimes it’s HOW you’re training.
+It could be a form or technique issue or even a particular exercise that’s not suited to your body anymore.

-Perhaps in your job you’re doing lots of repetitive movements – that are slowly aggravating different muscle groups.
+Perhaps in your job you’re doing lots of repetitive movements.
+These movements slowly aggravate different muscle groups over time.

 OR you’re bent over a computer for most of the day.
-Your neck is bent in an awkward position looking at the computer or you’re slouched over rather than upright.
+Your neck is at an awkward angle peering at the screen .
+Or you’ve started to become a sloucher!

 It’s time to reassess your work area and get your computer and chair in the right position.

-You know you should get up every 10 minutes and move around when you work on your computer.
+You probably know you should get up every 10 minutes and move around.
 But I know how hard that is when your creative juices are flowing!

 OR perhaps you’re holding yourself too upright and you’re not relaxed in your body.
 I recognised this in myself recently (with advice from a good friend!) so I’m working on keeping more relaxed when I sit at the computer!